 Turnover isn’t everything in business.
 When an e-commerce client came into trouble with creditors, they came to us for a recovery plan…

 In e-commerce, margins can be tight, particularly in the early days.
-A strong grasp of cash flow and profit and loss is crucial to success in retail.
+A strong grasp of the business financial health such as cash flow and profit and loss is crucial to success in retail.
 An online fashion company nearly fell foul of poor financial control, but came to us just in time to find a solution…

 When our client first approached RJF, she was fighting off creditors demanding £250,000 in combined debt.
 The cracks in her business model were showing and getting wider.
 We had to step in and get the brand back to a profitable state.